Concerts and Events

 Students who participate in the Chamber Music course perform the works they have studied during the semester.

-End of Semester Student Recitals
+End of Semester Student Recital

 Brooks Concert Hall